TEAMMATES/teammates/docs/process.md

 * Merging can be done anytime as long as the `s.MergeApproved` label is present and GitHub gives a green light for merging.
   There are a few scenarios where GitHub can prevent merging from proceeding:
   * **Merge conflict**: the PR is conflicting with the current `master` branch; the author will need to resolve the conflicts before proceeding.
-  * **Outdated branch**: the PR is not in sync with the current `master` branch; the author will need to sync it before proceeding.
+  * **Outdated branch**: the PR is not in sync with the current `master` branch.
+If the PR allows edits from maintainers, simply update the branch using the "Update branch" option; otherwise, the author will need to sync it themselves before proceeding.

-  The dev will need to resolve them before merging can proceed.
   It is up to the dev/reviewer's discretion on whether the merge conflict or outdated branch necessitates another review.<br>
   In general, unless the changeset is functionally conflicting, there is no need for another review.
 * When ready for merging,
   * Checkout to the PR branch and test the code locally by running the "Local tests".